OfficeDev/office-js/.github/ISSUE_TEMPLATE/how-to-question.md

 ---

-## Please post how-to questions about your code on Microsoft Q&A
+## Post how-to questions about your code on Microsoft Q&A

 We have several forums where you can ask the developer community questions about your code.
 Try one of the following forums:
 - [Technical questions about developing Office Add-ins for Word, Excel, PowerPoint, Outlook, Project, Visio, and OneNote](https://docs.microsoft.com/en-us/answers/topics/office-addins-dev.html)